-The goal of the Connected Probability project (Wilensky 1995a; 1995b; 1997) is to study learners (primarily high school students) engaged in substantial investigations of stochastic phenomena.
-As part of the project, learners are provided with access to a wide variety of modeling tools which they can use in pursuit of their investigations.
-They are particularly encouraged to use the StarLogo (Resnick 1994; Wilensky 1995a) modeling language to conduct their investigations.

-StarLogo is one of a new class of object-based parallel modeling languages (OBPML).
-The Resnick chapter in this book includes a detailed description of StarLogo.
-In brief, It is an extension of the Logo language in which a user controls a graphical turtle by issuing commands, such as "forward", "back", "left" and "right".
-In StarLogo, the user can control thousands of graphical turtles.
-Each turtle is a self-contained "object" with internal local state.
-Besides the turtles, StarLogo automatically includes a second set of objects, "patches".
-A grid of patches undergirds the StarLogo graphics window.
+At the Center for Connected Learning and Computer-based Modeling, over the past fifteen years, we have conducted a large number of "Connected Learning" projects in which student learn a variety of content domains through computer-based modeling.
+Among these are the Connected Probability project (Wilensky, 1995a, 1995b, 1996, 1997b; Wilensky and Resnick, 1999; Wilensky and Stroup, 2000; Abrahamson and Wilensky, 2003), the ConnectedScience project (Wilensky and Reisman, 1998, in press), the Connected Chemistry project (Stieff and Wilensky, 2002, 2003), the Connected Evolution project (Centola et al., 2000; Centola and Wilensky, 2000) and a number of others.
+The goal of these projects is to study learners (primarily high school students) engaged in model-based inquiry of scientific phenomena.
+As part of these projects, learners are provided with access to a variety of modeling tools that they can use in pursuit of their investigations.
+They make particular use of the computerbased modeling languages StarLogoT2 (Wilensky, 1995a, 1997b) and NetLogo3 (Wilensky, 1999) to conduct their investigations.4 to large numbers of so-called "agents," graphical objects that can move about the computer screen and interact.
+StarLogoT and NetLogo are multiagent languages specifically designed to enable users without modeling experience to explore and construct models.
+Both these languages are extensions of the Logo language in which a user controls a graphical turtle by issuing commands, such as "forward," "back," "left," and "right" and they are descendents of the StarLogo5 language.
+In StarLogoT and NetLogo, the user can control thousands of graphical turtles.
+Each turtle is a self-contained "agent" with internal local state.
+Besides the turtles, these languages automatically include a second set of agents, "patches."
+A grid of patches undergirds the environments' graphics window.
 Each patch is a square or cell that is computationally active.
 Patches have local state and can act on the "world" much like turtles.
 Essentially, a patch is just a stationary turtle.
-For any particular StarLogo model, there can be arbitrarily many turtles (from 0 to 32000 is typical in the StarLogo versions we have used), but there are a fixed number of patches (typically, 10,000 laid out in a 100x100 grid).
+For any particular model, there can be arbitrarily many turtles (from 0 to 32000 is the range found in the models we have used), but there are, typically, a fixed number of patches (e.g., something like 10,000 laid out in a 100 \(\frac{1}{2} 100 \) grid).6